Your brain is built to sabotage your portfolio—here’s how to outsmart it

 • Score: flag 85+ risks, fees, and gaps

-• Statement: benchmark advisors and allocations
+• Explore: benchmark advisors and allocations

 • Fees: see every embedded and hidden cost